 If you have skills, equipment, materials that you can contribute, or any interest in helping, please fill out the form HERE so we can include you in our efforts.
 This will help us make specific requests based on each person’s abilities.

 Firstly, a HUGE thanks to GCCC for the use of their Mobile Lab.
 All our demos and crafts would have been much more difficult, if not impossible, without it.
 If you find yourself in need of a quick pop up space with great facilities, you should definitely talk to them about it.

-We had a great time showing off some of the tools that will be available to members, and talking to the community about what the Maker Space is all about, as well as what they would be interested in seeing in the future.
-Among these tools were our 3D Printers, which were a huge hit with kids and adults alike, a laser cutter/engraver which spent the day making plaques for the kids.
-We also had Yuriy and Sarah out to demo their Vex robotics and talk to people about the various robotics programs in town, and got a birds eye view from their drone.
+We had a great time showing off some of the tools that will be available to members and talking to the community about what the Maker Space is all about, as well as what they would be interested in seeing in the future.
+Among these tools were our 3D Printers, which were a huge hit with kids and adults alike, and a laser cutter/engraver, which spent the day making plaques for the kids.
+We also had Yuriy and Sarah out to demo their Vex robotics and talk to people about the various robotics programs in town, and get a birds-eye view from their drone.

 We are ready for another season of GEAR robotics!
 GEAR robotics is for girls in grades 3-8 interested in developing creative problem solving skills by designing and competing robots.
 We will kick things off with a workshop and orientation to this years game.
 We are not limiting the number of participants, but so we can better prepare, we ask that you register for this workshop at the following link: shorturl.at/dBOU1

 We are currently working with several local entities on a plan for a possible MakerSpace location.
 Along with the Finney County Economic Development Corporation, and the Finney County Child Care and Early Learning Network, and City and County Governments, we’ve been working on a plan that could possibly see the MakerSpace move into the currently vacant Homestead facility on 3rd Street.